-In the current year, the Company has applied a number of amendments to IFRS Standards and Interpretations issued by the IASB that are effective for an annual period that begins on or after 1 January 2019.
+In the current year, the Company has applied the below amendments to IFRS Standards and Interpretations issuedby the Board that are effective for an annual period that begins on or after 1 January 2020.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.